raineraymo/ContextCrucible/README.md

 - break ties by `(−score, tokens, path)` so runs are reproducible;
 - drop any item that alone exceeds the budget;
+- re-enforce the *true* token bound after reconstruction, trimming lowest-value items if quantisation rounding nudged the pour over the line.

+The classic knapsack trap — greedily grabbing one big high-value item and missing a better pair — is covered by a unit test (`dp_beats_naive_greedy_on_classic_case`): with a budget of 100 the solver chooses two items summing to value 101 over a single item of value 100.

+---

+## The token assay, honestly

+Token counting here is a **heuristic**, and the code says so.
+It does not ship a vendor merge table and it does not claim to reproduce any specific tokenizer.
+What it gives you is *stable, explainable, monotone* estimates that are more